Colorado’s Wild Wild West Top Towns for a True-Grit Experience

-Kids and cowboys, history buffs and lovers of local lore—follow the footsteps of gunslingers and ranchers to the Centennial State’s western lineage.
+Kids and cowboys, history buffs and lovers of local lore—follow the footsteps through the wild west of gunslingers and ranchers to the Centennial State’s western lineage.

 The Gold Rush boomed loudly in this historic gambling and mining mecca.
 Trace the mountain town’s heyday along beautifully restored Bennett Avenue and in western-tinged casinos, restaurants, shops and hotels.
 Immerse yourself in Colorado history at the Cripple Creek Heritage Center where hands-on and state-of-the-art exhibits span mining camp lifestyles to regional recreation